 Grasswood Market Impact Study

-The proposed Grasswood Mixed Use Node, within the Corman Park-Saskatoon Planning District, was intended to provide for a diverse mix of land uses including residential, institutional and commercial development where appropriate, including development intended to service a regional market.
-To better inform how this area might be developed the R.M. and City of Saskatoon engaged a consultant, Cushing Terrell Architecture Inc. along with their sub-consultant Preferred Choice Development Strategists, to complete a Mixed Use Node Market Impact Study for the area to provide an impartial fact-based market assessment to help guide land use, phasing, and other policy decisions.
+To better inform how the Grasswood area with the Corman Park-Saskatoon Planning District, area might be developed the R.M. and City of Saskatoon engaged a consultant, Cushing Terrell Architecture Inc. along with their sub-consultant Preferred Choice Development Strategists, to complete a Mixed Use Node Market Impact Study for the area to provide an impartial fact-based market assessment to help guide land use, phasing, and other policy decisions.

 The Study objectives were to: